Isha Johansen

 Isha Tejan-Cole Johansen (born 25 December 1965) is a Sierra Leonean entrepreneur and the former president of the Sierra Leone Football Association.
-Johansen is one of only a few women in the world to have headed a national football association, along with Lydia Nsekera, the former president of the Burundi football association, Izetta Sombo Wesley, the former leader of the Liberia Football Association and Sonia Bien-Aime of the Turks and Caicos Islands Football Association.
+Johansen is one of only a few women in the world to have headed a national football association, along with Lydia Nsekera, the former president of the Burundi Football Association; Izetta Sombo Wesley, the former leader of the Liberia Football Association and Sonia Bien-Aime of the Turks and Caicos Islands Football Association.

-Isha Johansen is the owner and CEO of Sierra Leone National Premier League club F.C.
-Johansen.
+Isha Johansen is the owner and CEO of Sierra Leone National Premier League club Johansen.

 Early life

 Isha Johansen was born as Isha Tejan-Cole in Freetown, Sierra Leone, into the Tejan-Cole family, who are of Aku Mohammedan descent.
 She was immersed in football from the very beginning, as her father co-founded East End Lions F.C. in Freetown.
 Her father took her to see football matches, and she played football with her brothers and their friends.
 She was educated at a convent school in Freeport and a boarding school in Yeovil, England.